zulip/zulip-gci/tasks/2017/translations.md

 `translations: Research translations for <language>.`.

-*Completion criteria*: The mentors will verify that you successfully created a pull request with at least 6 screenshots of 3 different interfaces and notes.
+*Completion criteria*: The mentors will verify that you successfully created a pull request with correctly organized screenshots for 3 applications and notes.
+There should be at least 12 screenshots.

+*Tips:*
+* Taking smaller screenshots will make it easier for others to locate the words and phrases relevant to Zulip.
+* You can and should take screenshots of the same interface in different applications (e.g. the settings menu in Facebook and Twitter).

 ### Task Type B: Write general rules for translations

 * Create a new file `general-rules.md` in `translations/<language>`.

-* Write rules for translations specific to the *language*.
+* Write rules for translations specific to *language*.
 If applicable, answer the following questions:

-  * Should the language be formal or informal?
+  * Should translations be formal or informal?

   * Which grammatical person should be used for translations (e.g. second person singular, first person plural)?